Group of Four Trees (Jean Dubuffet): Reception

-Writing about Dubuffet's work in 1983, art historian Harold Rosenberg said that it "ranks among his best".
-Rosenberg praised the scale of the sculpture made of "irregular horizontal shapes that appear to float above deliberately clumsy bases—the 'trunks' of the trees" and its ability to maintain a balanced relationship between human presence and the surrounding skyscrapers.
-He further described the colors and texture surfaces as "physically relaxing" and suggesting that it will "serve as a shady arbor" during summertime.
-According to art historian Harriet Senie, Dubuffet's Group of Four Trees "adds a whimsical counterpoint to the architecture in an otherwise amorphous meandering space".
+Writing about Dubuffet's work in 1983, the art historian Harold Rosenberg said that it "ranks among his best".
+Rosenberg praised its "irregular horizontal shapes that appear to float above deliberately clumsy bases—the 'trunks' of the trees" and its balance between human scale and the surrounding skyscrapers; he described its surfaces as "physically relaxing" and suggested it would "serve as a shady arbor" in summer.
+The architectural historian Harriet Senie, writing about the often barren plazas that New York developers built in exchange for floor-area bonuses under the city's 1961 Zoning Resolution, treated Group of Four Trees as a corrective to its setting, describing it as adding "a whimsical counterpoint to the architecture in an otherwise amorphous meandering space".